Universal Stainless & Alloy Products (NASDAQ:USAP) Short Interest Down 7.8% in October

-Universal Stainless & Alloy Products (NASDAQ:USAP) saw a significant decline in short interest in the month of October.
+Universal Stainless & Alloy Products (NASDAQ:USAP) saw a large decline in short interest in October.
 As of October 15th, there was short interest totalling 141,200 shares, a decline of 7.8% from the September 15th total of 153,200 shares.
-Based on an average trading volume of 26,000 shares, the short-interest ratio is currently 5.4 days.
-Currently, 1.7% of the shares of the company are short sold.
+Approximately 1.7% of the shares of the stock are short sold.
+Based on an average daily volume of 26,000 shares, the short-interest ratio is presently 5.4 days.

-A number of brokerages have recently issued reports on USAP.
+A number of research analysts recently commented on USAP shares.
 Zacks Investment Research cut Universal Stainless & Alloy Products from a “hold” rating to a “strong sell” rating in a report on Saturday, October 19th.
-Cowen set a $22.00 price objective on Universal Stainless & Alloy Products and gave the stock a “buy” rating in a report on Wednesday, August 7th.
-KeyCorp reduced their price objective on Universal Stainless & Alloy Products from $24.00 to $20.00 and set an “overweight” rating for the company in a report on Monday, October 14th.
-Finally, ValuEngine upgraded Universal Stainless & Alloy Products from a “sell” rating to a “hold” rating in a report on Wednesday, October 2nd.
+KeyCorp lowered their price target on Universal Stainless & Alloy Products from $24.00 to $20.00 and set an “overweight” rating on the stock in a report on Monday, October 14th.
+ValuEngine raised Universal Stainless & Alloy Products from a “sell” rating to a “hold” rating in a report on Wednesday, October 2nd.
+Finally, Cowen set a $22.00 price target on Universal Stainless & Alloy Products and gave the stock a “buy” rating in a report on Wednesday, August 7th.

-Several hedge funds have recently modified their holdings of the stock.
-Russell Investments Group Ltd. boosted its stake in shares of Universal Stainless & Alloy Products by 4.0% in the third quarter.
-Russell Investments Group Ltd. now owns 507,436 shares of the basic materials company’s stock valued at $7,913,000 after buying an additional 19,377 shares during the period.
-California Public Employees Retirement System boosted its stake in shares of Universal Stainless & Alloy Products by 5.8% in the third quarter.
-California Public Employees Retirement System now owns 127,400 shares of the basic materials company’s stock valued at $1,987,000 after buying an additional 7,000 shares during the period.
-Citadel Advisors LLC bought a new stake in shares of Universal Stainless & Alloy Products in the second quarter valued at approximately $204,000.
-Paloma Partners Management Co bought a new stake in shares of Universal Stainless & Alloy Products in the second quarter valued at approximately $686,000.
-Finally, Vanguard Group Inc. raised its position in Universal Stainless & Alloy Products by 15.5% during the second quarter.
-Vanguard Group Inc. now owns 454,766 shares of the basic materials company’s stock valued at $7,276,000 after purchasing an additional 61,163 shares in the last quarter.
-Institutional investors and hedge funds own 80.32% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Citadel Advisors LLC bought a new position in shares of Universal Stainless & Alloy Products during the 2nd quarter worth $204,000.
+Monarch Partners Asset Management LLC grew its position in shares of Universal Stainless & Alloy Products by 51.1% during the 2nd quarter.
+Monarch Partners Asset Management LLC now owns 26,150 shares of the basic materials company’s stock worth $418,000 after buying an additional 8,840 shares in the last quarter.
+Municipal Employees Retirement System of Michigan grew its position in shares of Universal Stainless & Alloy Products by 109.1% during the 2nd quarter.
+Municipal Employees Retirement System of Michigan now owns 29,500 shares of the basic materials company’s stock worth $472,000 after buying an additional 15,390 shares in the last quarter.
+Paloma Partners Management Co bought a new position in shares of Universal Stainless & Alloy Products during the 2nd quarter worth $686,000.
+Finally, Balter Liquid Alternatives LLC bought a new position in shares of Universal Stainless & Alloy Products during the 2nd quarter worth $794,000.
+80.32% of the stock is currently owned by institutional investors and hedge funds.

-Universal Stainless & Alloy Products (NASDAQ:USAP) last issued its quarterly earnings data on Wednesday, October 23rd.
-The basic materials company reported $0.09 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.21 by ($0.12).
-The firm had revenue of $56.57 million for the quarter, compared to the consensus estimate of $65.80 million.
-Universal Stainless & Alloy Products had a return on equity of 1.90% and a net margin of 1.90%.
-On average, sell-side analysts expect that Universal Stainless & Alloy Products will post 0.76 earnings per share for the current fiscal year.

 Universal Stainless & Alloy Products, Inc, together with its subsidiaries, manufactures and markets semi-finished and finished specialty steel products in the United States and internationally.
 The company's products include stainless steel, nickel alloys, tool steel, and various other alloyed steels.